WyriHaximus/blog.wyrihaximus.net/source/_posts/2025-03-31-announcing-testinfra-action.markdown

 ---

-One of the key parts of [`Building Secure Images with GitHub Actions`](https://blog.wyrihaximus.net/2024/10/building-secure-images-with-github-actions/) is unit testing the image just build.
+One of the key parts of [`Building Secure Images with GitHub Actions`](https://blog.wyrihaximus.net/2024/10/building-secure-images-with-github-actions/) is unit testing the image just built.
 While for most of my repositories this has been some bash script in the repo that I copied to the next new repo.
 Always had the desire to make something more clean than that, this action is the outcome of that desire.